-The Committee noted that in respect of one vessel which had reached 25 years from date of construction, that management had reviewed the remaining estimated useful life from 5 years (from an original estimate of 30 years original useful life) to 10 years.
-While provision for this revision to useful life is set out in the accounting policy for property, plant and equipment, the Committee gueried management on the robustness of the reasoning for this extension.
-Following explanation, the Committee were satisfied with the change in useful life.
+The Committee noted that in respect of one aluminium hulled vessel that management had revised the remaining estimated useful life from 3 years (from an original estimate of 25 years from date of construction) to 8 years.
+While the Committee noted that this action was consistent with the approach taken in relation to conventional steel hulled vessels in the past, they also noted that it was not specifically addressed in the accounting policy for property plant and equipment in relation to aluminium hulled vessels.
+The Committee sought explanation for and queried management on the robustness of the reasoning for this extension.
+Following this engagement, the Committee were satisfied with the approach taken to the change in estimate.